 - G. Catalog of Federal Domestic Assistance (CFDA) Number 12.420: Military Medical Research and Development. - H. Website to Access Application Package: Proposals must be submitted electronically at https://cdmrp.org/proposals.
 This website will contain all the information, forms, documents, and links you will need to apply.
-If you experience difficulties in downloading documents, contact the CDMRP as indicated in Section E.1 above.
+If you experience difficulties in downloading documents, contact the CDMRP as indicated in Subsection E.1 above. - I. Award/Regulatory Approval: Please note, each award mechanism has specific requirements regarding human subjects and animal use.